Loss function: Frequentist expected loss

 We first define the expected loss in the frequentist context.
 It is obtained by taking the expected value with respect to the probability distribution, Pθ, of the observed data, X. This is also referred to as the risk function of the decision rule δ and the parameter θ.
 Here the decision rule depends on the outcome of X. The risk function is given by:

 Here, θ is a fixed but possibly unknown state of nature, X is a vector of observations stochastically drawn from a population, $\operatorname{E}_\theta$ is the expectation over all population values of X, dPθ is a probability measure over the event space of X (parametrized by θ) and the integral is evaluated over the entire support of X.

-Bayesian expected loss
+Bayes Risk

-In a Bayesian approach, the expectation is calculated using the posterior distribution π* of the parameter θ:
+In a Bayesian approach, the expectation is calculated using the prior distribution π* of the parameter θ:

+where m(x) is known as the predictive likelihood wherein θ has been "integrated out," π* (θ | x) is the posterior distribution, and the order of integration has been changed.
+One then should choose the action a* which minimises this expected loss, which is referred to as Bayes Risk.

-One then should choose the action a* which minimises the expected loss.
-Although this will result in choosing the same action as would be chosen using the frequentist risk, the emphasis of the Bayesian approach is that one is only interested in choosing the optimal action under the actual observed data, whereas choosing the actual frequentist optimal decision rule, which is a function of all possible observations, is a much more difficult problem.
+In the latter equation, the integrand inside dx is known as the Posterior Risk, and minimising it with respect to decision a also minimizes the overall Bayes Risk.
+This optimal decision, a* is known as the Bayes (decision) Rule - it minimises the average loss over all possible states of nature θ, over all possible (probability-weighted) data outcomes.
+One advantage of the Bayesian approach is to that one need only choose the optimal action under the actual observed data to obtain a uniformly optimal one, whereas choosing the actual frequentist optimal decision rule as a function of all possible observations, is a much more difficult problem.
+Of equal importance though, the Bayes Rule reflects consideration of loss outcomes under different states of nature, θ.